M66B/FairEmail/docs/FAQ-ro-rRO.md

 Deleting an account/identity/folder is a little bit hidden to prevent accidents.

-* Account: Settings > Manual setup > Accounts > tap account
+* Cont: Setări > Configurare manuală > Conturi > apăsați cont
-* Identity: Settings > Manual setup > Identities > tap identity
+* Identitate: Setări > Configurare manuală > Identități > atingeți identitatea
-* Folder: Long press the folder in the folder list > Edit properties
+* Folder: Apăsați lung folderul din lista de foldere > Editare proprietăți

 In the three-dots overflow menu at the top right there is an item to delete the account/identity/folder.